willmt80/multiplication-quiz/README.md

 underlying game logic can be found in src.model

-(upcoming) gui is in src.view
+gui is in src.view

-(upcoming) the app is launched from src.main.py
+the app is launched from src.main.py

 unit tests are in tests